Applicability of Taylor's hypothesis in thermally driven turbulence: Introduction

-Numerical simulations of RBC provide a better picture of the energy spectrum since the complete velocity field is available for analysis.
+Apart from the time-domain measurements, space-domain measurements were also carried by the researchers~\cite{Sun:PRL2006,Zhou:JFM2008,Kunnen:PRE2008,Zhou:JFM2011} using 2D particle image velocimetry (PIV).
+Sun {\em et al.}~\cite{Sun:PRL2006} observed Kolmogorov's scaling in the central region of the cell for water.
+Kunnen {\em et al.}~\cite{Kunnen:PRE2008} analyzed the scaling of structure function for water and observed Bolgiano--Obukhov scaling.
+The scaling of energy spectrum for convective turbulence has also been studied by creating density difference in a long vertical tube~\cite{Arakeri:CS2000}.
+Pawar and Arakeri~\cite{Pawar:POF2016} created density difference by using the brine in bottom tank and fresh water in the top tank and achieved $\mathrm{Ra}\approx 10^{10}$ with $\mathrm{Pr} \approx 600$ and shows KO scaling for the velocity field and BO scaling for the concentration fluctuation.
+The above results indicate significant uncertainties on the determination of the spectrum of convective turbulence.

+Numerical simulations of RBC provide access to complete velocity field, but lower resolution and ideal boundary conditions used in numerical simulations hinder clearcut determination of $E(k)$.
 Grossmann and Lohse~\cite{Grossmann:PRL1991} performed the simulation for $\mathrm{Pr}=1$ under Fourier-Weierstrass approximation and reported Kolmogorov's scaling.
-Based on periodic boundary condition, Borue and Orszag~\cite{Borue:JSC1997} and~ \v{S}kandera {\em et al.}~\cite{Skandera:HPCISEG2SBH2009} reported Kolmogorov's scaling for the velocity and temperature fields.
+Based on periodic boundary condition, Borue and Orszag~\cite{Borue:JSC1997} and \v{S}kandera {\em et al.}~\cite{Skandera:HPCISEG2SBH2009} reported Kolmogorov's scaling for the velocity and temperature fields.
 Rincon~\cite{Rincon:JFM2006} performed simulation for $\mathrm{Pr}=1$ and $\mathrm{Ra}=10^6$ using a higher order finite-difference scheme.
 He employed the SO(3) analysis to treat isotropic and anisotropic projections of the structure function, but his analysis was inconclusive in identifying any definite spectral slope.
 For zero and small Prandtl numbers, Mishra and Verma~\cite{Mishra:PRE2010} showed that $E(k) \sim k^{-5/3}$ since the buoyancy is essentially concentrated near the low wavenumbers for such flows, similar to that in hydrodynamic turbulence that exhibits $k^{-5/3}$ energy spectrum.